-- Land cost based upon an MIA appraisal - The average cost as calculated utilizing the top three cash in lieu of land contribution amounts garnered for Chicago-land park districts - A fixed cost per acre as agreed upon utilizing the Villages land cash ordinance.
+- Land cost based upon the highest recorded sale amount of the property in question - Land cost based upon an MIA appraisal - The average cost as calculated utilizing the top three cash in lieu of land contribution amounts garnered for Chicago-land park districts - A fixed cost per acre as agreed upon utilizing the Villages land cash ordinance.

-10.07 Park Plat Review .
+10.07 PARK PLAT REVIEW

 Copies of each subdivision plat shall be transmitted to the Park District for their written recommendations at the same time that they are transmitted to the Plan Commission.

-10.08 Conveyance of Land
+10.08 CONVEYENCE OF LAND